-Discovery Engine OMAS provides a service for adding annotations to an asset’s information that has been determined by specific analysis of the Asset’s contents by a discovery service.
+- Discovery Engine OMAS provides a service for adding annotations to an asset’s information that has been determined by specific analysis of the Asset’s contents by a discovery service.

 - Data Manager OMAS enables a data manager (such as a database or file system) to maintain information about the assets it stores.

-- IT Infrastructure OMAS provides a service for maintaining information about the IT infrastructure owned or used by an organization.
+- IT Infrastructure OMAS provides a service for maintaining information about the IT assets and supporting infrastructure owned or used by an organization.

 - Data Science OMAS provides a service for maintaining information about analytical models and related assets such as python notebooks.